KI-CISWG/MVCR/mvcr-0.6.md

 Consent Context Flag in the MVCR is optional.

 Non-Checked provides a default status of partially compliant and signals ability  to respond if required.
-(Note see compliance scale)
+(Note see ICO's - Risk Assurance Scale)

-We have started to collected a default subset of option (Variables) to be legally fair and reasonable.
+We have started to collected a default subset of operational contexts and (Variables) to link requirements to the terms fair and reasonable.

 [HF: The mention of a checklist that functions as a single-value flag doesn't make sense.
 Should this be something other than a checklist?
 For example, perhaps a set of variables that have separate fields for context and action.
 Example: OC_context=UK;notice_provided=yes/no] I think this needs to be a checklist clicked and agreed upon by the provisioning org.

-[ML: HMMM,, good food for thought.
-I think we are thinking very similar things, except a default checklist is conceptually placed on the back of the receipt and used to help educate.
-But maybe variables is the a tasks for this spec or an extension.]
-[Need to discuss: Does the MVCR require  a variable set? if so where an when?]
+[ML: For V.07]  [Need to discuss: Does the MVCR require  a variable set? if so where an when?]

 Operational Context - Defined by either jurisdictionally specific requirements or use case specific requirements.
 The OC also is a space/scope for company